 When an evacuation of any campus building is deemed necessary, the use of the fire alarm system will be initiated by a manual pull station.
-The use of this system, in conjunction with the communication methods outlined for Timely Warnings and/or Immediate (Emergency) Notifications, will facilitate the most immediate response and effective notification of a critical incident.
+The use of this system, in conjunction with the communication methods outlined for Timely Warnings and/or Immediate (Emergency)

+Notifications, will facilitate the most immediate response and effective notification of a critical incident.
 A test of the evacuation system is conducted on an annual basis.

-Public Safety Services, along with the college's Office of Risk Management, coordinates announced, and unannounced evacuation drills each year at all Madison College campus locations to test the emergency response and evacuation procedures, and to assess and evaluate the emergency evacuation plans and capabilities.
+Public Safety Services coordinates announced, and unannounced evacuation drills each year at all Madison College campus locations to test the emergency response and evacuation procedures, and to assess and evaluate the emergency evacuation plans and capabilities.
 Madison College publishes a summary of its emergency response and evacuation procedures in conjunction with at least one drill or exercise each calendar year.